CSE312: Web Applications

 • Submitting code or other work that is not your own for course credit.

-• Using Artificial Intelligence to help you write code
+• Using Artificial Intelligence to help you write code for a homework assignment.

 • Collaborating with another student to write code or documentation for a homework assignment.